Cavity Optomechanical Probe of Gravity Between Massive Mechanical Oscillators: Introduction

-In contrast to \cite{Liu2021}, where the gravitational interaction is probed via spectral measurements of the test mass's motion, our scheme employs the linear response of the optomechanical induced transparency (OMIT) to detect the resonant gravitational coupling.
+In contrast to~\cite{Liu2021}, where the gravitational interaction is probed via spectral measurements of the test mass’s motion, our scheme employs the linear response of the optomechanical induced transparency (OMIT)~\cite{Weis2010, Safavi2011, Xiong2012, Zhou2013, Xiong2018} to detect the resonant gravitational coupling.
 By driving the source mass, it undergoes periodic motion, generating a time-varying gravitational field that causes resonant motion in the oscillator loaded with the test mass.
 This motion of the test mass-loaded oscillator, in turn, leads to variations in the spectra of the OMIT, allowing us to identify the gravitational interaction between the test mass and the source mass.
 This method takes advantage of the sensitivity of the OMIT spectrum to weak dynamical forces in the setup, enabling us to discern the effects of gravitational interactions on the microwave optomechanical system.
 The proposed experimental scheme demonstrates the ability to measure exceptionally weak gravitational forces, reaching magnitudes as low as 6.4 attonewtons, thereby opening new avenues for detecting gravity induced by small mass objects within cavity optomechanical systems.
+Such efforts are part of a broader trend to extend laboratory tests of gravity toward ever smaller mass scales.
+Demonstrating gravity between milligram-scale resonators is an important step for isolating gravity as the dominant interaction in this regime, and provides a stepping stone toward future quantum experiments, ranging from entanglement-based probes of the quantization of gravity to the exploration of macroscopic quantum effects in larger mass mechanical systems under cavity optomechanics.
+In addition, some theoretical scenarios beyond the Standard Model predict deviations from Newtonian gravity at sub-millimeter scales.
+For example, Randall–Sundrum models with extra dimensions modify the Newtonian potential at distances up to about $0.169\ \si{mm}$~\cite{Buisseret2007, Pourhassan2022}.
+Since the spheres considered in our setup have radii of order $0.25\ \si{mm}$, our proposed scheme may also serve as a potential platform to test such models in future experiments.
 Furthermore, the use of milligram-scale oscillators provides additional opportunities to explore macroscopic quantum effects in larger mass mechanical systems under cavity optomechanics.